fish1219705/markdown-portfolio/index.markdown

 # Peiyu Han

-## About Me👋
+## About Me

 ### Background

+- Pronouns: She/Her
+- Currently learning **Web Development** in Humber College
-1. An international student study in Canada
+- An international student study in Canada
+- Certificate of *Network Support* in Maritime

-2. A Bachelor of Philosophy (sounds weird)
+- A Bachelor of *Philosophy*
-3. A girl in her 20s trying to explore her potential, Adventure in the New World
+- A girl in her 20s trying to explore her potential

-#### A coding beginner & learner
+### A coding beginner & learner

-- 🌱 I’m currently learning **Web Development** :)
-- 🤔 I’m looking for help with JavaScript
-- 💬 Ask me about WHERE COULD FIND BEST DESSERT (Taro, Coconut, Matcha....etc.)
-IN *Tianjin* !
-- 😄 Pronouns: She/Her
+- '<Javascript>' Beginner
+- '<C#>' Beginner
+- Learning more....

+#### SOME TAGS IN LIFE!

+1. Not bad temper +  Endurance + Focus
+2. Dog Person
+3. Sweet Teeth
+4. Taro, Coconut, Matcha, Pandan!
+5. FAVOURITE COLOUR: GREEN + PURPLE
-- ⚡ Fun fact: I don't like eating rice but fancy sticky rice 😋
+6. I don't like eating rice but fancy sticky rice 😋

-#### SuperPower
-1. Not bad temper
-2. Endurance
-3. Focus
+7. Welcome to my hometown *Tianjin* ^^